All Episodes

 I told him that the people will take it back, and they did.

-Uh that's a nice way of spinning what really happened, but I'll let it go.
+That's a nice way of spinning what really happened, but I'll let it go.

 Patrick Poole, I want you to weigh in here.

-Well, Sean, I think this whole uh confuffle is really distracted uh from the real serious issues, and and you know, I I don't think anybody is questioning the the ultimate sacrifice that Captain Khan uh laid out in Iraq,
+And, you know, I don't think anybody is questioning the ultimate sacrifice that Captain Khan laid out in Iraq.

-Um that's a serious problem.
+That's a serious problem.

 Well, I want to focus on this.

-Your headline today is Obama administration already discriminates against Syrian refugees on basis of religion, except they discriminate against Christians.
+Your headline today is the Obama administration already discriminates against Syrian refugees on basis of religion, except they discriminate against Christians.

 And I want you to give the data that you pointed out here.

-Six thousand eight hundred thirty-four of the six thousand eight hundred and seventy-seven are identified as either Sunni, Shia, or generic Muslim, meaning that uh zero point seven percent are Christian.
+6,834 of the 6,877 are identified as either Sunni, Shia, or generic Muslim, meaning that 0.7% are Christian.

-We've had we have Secretary of State Sean Kerry in March coming out giving a press conference saying that these non-Muslim religious minorities and even uh Muslim minorities like the Shia in Syria are being subject to genocide by Islamic extremists, and these are the very communities that the State Department right now is already discriminating against.
+We have Secretary of State John Kerry in March coming out, giving a press conference saying that these non-Muslim religious minorities and even Muslim minorities like the Shia in Syria are being subject to genocide by Islamic extremists.

-Again, I'm I'm relying on the State Department's own numbers through yesterday.
+Those numbers, Sean, again, I'm relying on the State Department's own numbers through yesterday.

-Only 43 out of 6,877 uh of those admitted Syrian refugees have been non-Muslims, Christians and Yazidis and other religious minorities.
+Only 43 out of 6,877 of those admitted Syrian refugees have been non-Muslims, Christians and Yazidis and other religious minorities.

-All these people I mentioned, a warning that ISIS will infiltrate our population through the refugee program like they did in Europe, like they did in Germany and France and Belgium and elsewhere.
+Let me ask you about that discrimination issue, Mike, and also if our National Director of Intelligence, FBI director, assistant FBI director, et cetera, all these people I mentioned, a warning that ISIS will infiltrate our population through the refugee program like they did in Europe, like they did in Germany and France and Belgium and elsewhere, why should we risk taking, why should we risk one American life by taking anybody in?

 Why can't we set up a safe zone?

-I was with a Christian coalition here who are promoting the very same idea that you've been talking about.
+Well, I think your idea, Sean, I was with a Christian coalition here who are promoting the very same idea that you've been talking about.

 I don't know why we are not taking it and running with it.

-And I think the refugees should not be humiliated again once they're being kicked out of their own homelands, And instead of humiliating them in Europe and here, we should create a safe zone for them for their own dignity.
+And instead of humiliating them in Europe and here, we should create a safe zone for them for their own dignity.

 You are absolutely right.